federalies/CharlieHatfield/README.md

 ## A Story Together

-`Squals` and `Charlie Hatfield` work well under the story of Charles Hatfield anyway.
-He never claimed to be be able to make rain from nothing, but when a cloud already existed - he could get it to do his bidding.
-In the world of The Federalies, C. Hatfield is the machine that makes the machine.
+`Squals` and `Charlie Hatfield` have a storied history.
+C.Hatfield never claimed to be be able to make rain from nothing, but when a cloud already existed, he could get it to do his bidding.
+Likewise, in the world of The Federalies, `C. Hatfield` is the machine that makes the machine - so that given the existance of AWS, GCloud, and Azure, etc. squals helps you make the most of those clouds.

 ## Table of Contents